MieszkoGulinski/infrared-camera-orientation-sensing/README.md

 The satellite sides are named X+, X-, Y+, Y-, Z+, Z-.
 The Z+ side is intended to point towards the zenith, and the Z- side is intended to point towards nadir (towards the Earth center).
 Thermal cameras are placed on the X+, Y+, X- and Y- sides of the satellite, and should see both the Earth's surface and the sky.
 It's unimportant how the satellite is rotated in the Z axis, as long as the Z+ side is pointing towards the zenith.

+If the camera is mounted on the X+ or X- side, the axis perpendicular to the camera view is the Y axis, and the axis parallel to the camera view is the X axis.

 ## Attitude determination algorithm

 The algorithm for determining the satellite's orientation will be as follows: